xlizen/j2mod/README.md

 # Known Issues

 * The jSerialComm has some oddities with regards to Thread.sleep() calls that slowdown operation of the comms port.
 Every port open call incurs a 500ms delay and every settings change (baud rate, stop bit etc.) to an open port incurs a 200ms delay
+* There are no unit tests for the RTU over TCP transport